-A huge part of the beauty of the Big Lap adventure lies in the roads you’ll take.
+A huge part of the beauty of the Big Lap adventure lies in the roads you’ll take – it is Australia’s most epic road trip after all!
 Some are bumpy, some are smooth, but all end up taking you to magnificent places.
 The Big Lap teaches us not to focus on the destination but enjoy the ride too.
 So we’ve selected a few remarkable roads that will have you entertained, inspired, and in complete awe!

 1. Grand Pacific Drive, New South Wales

 Grand Pacific Drive is a 140km scenic ocean drive passing by several small towns that serve as notable breakpoints.
-Although it’s shorter than most of that ‘epic’ roads you’ll take on your Big Lap, it’s filled with unforgettable highlights and breathtaking views.
+Although it’s shorter than most of that ‘epic’ roads you’ll take on your Big Lap road trip, it’s filled with unforgettable highlights and breathtaking views.
 It serves as a great starting point if you happen to live near Sydney, and takes you all the way to Jervis Bay.

 Grand Pacific Drive starts at Royal National Park, less than an hour south of Sydney and takes you to the Bald Hill Lookout, a great scene and popular paragliding place.
 The drive continues on the Sea Cliff Bridge – a 665m bridge that hangs over the sea, certainly one of the most impressive views on your road trip.